 Online businesses must provide a surcharge notification before checkout and have a place where customers agree to accept the charge.
 On all receipts, in-person or online, the surcharge must be a line item and include the fee.

-Understand the maximum allowable surcharge
+Understand the maximum allowable surcharge.

 Should your business add surcharges?